miketomato13/mdlive_api/README.md

 3. I also threw a quick edit in the seed file afterwards, so it would be easier for you to seed the db for testing purposes.

-4. I really wasn't 100% sure on how to call the range context
+4. I really wasn't 100% sure on how to deal with the range, so I'd love to hear back on that from you guys.
+Thank you!

+Mike